-Prior to her appointment, Nairka worked in different capacities at the office, she was a Policy Advisor to the Government Affairs Division, and also held the position of Policy Coordinator with a portfolio of several issues, Agriculture (Welfare & Nutrition), Healthcare, Environment, Energy, Science and Technology, Statistics, Developmental Disabilities, and Interstate Commerce.
+Prior to her appointment, Nairka worked in different capacities at the office, she was Press Secretary, Policy Advisor to the Government Affairs Division, and also held the position of Policy Coordinator with a portfolio of several issues, Agriculture (Welfare & Nutrition), Healthcare, Environment, Energy, Science and Technology, Statistics, Developmental Disabilities, and Interstate Commerce.
 She began her tenure in 2017 working as an Assistant to the Director of Communications, where she learned the ins and outs of the Communications shop in Washington, D.C.

 She subsequently promoted to the Government Affairs Division where she worked as a Policy Coordinator Treviño Müller was later appointed as a Policy Advisor to the division.